jzornes13/os-ticket-prereq-install/README.md

 <h2>List of Prerequisites</h2>

-- installation files to download- https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+- Installation files to download- https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
-- an active azure subscription( free trial)
+- An active azure subscription( free trial)
-- azure virtual machine running windows operating system
+- Azure virtual machine running windows operating system

 <h2>Installation Steps</h2>

-- log into azure and click resource group
+- Log into azure and click resource group
-- name this group RG-osTicket
+- Name this group RG-osTicket
-- we used west US 3
+- We used west US 3
-- click create
+- Click create
-- go back to azure
+- Go back to azure
 - In the header or center of the page click create virtual machine.

 <p>